 Except in the Hadoop ecosystem where that’s practically ancient.

-Syncsort’s been doing a lot with HCat to ORC.
+Syncsort’s been doing a lot with HCat to ORC (Hadoop ETL).
 How did HCat support get going?

 We did HCat to ORC relatively quickly after ORC came out.
 Actually, if you’re still using that, you should probably move over to the more native interface, because HCat throws its own translation layer in the middle.
 So, you’ll get more performance if you go to ORC directly.